 Date sugar is made from dried dates, and can be a good alternative to brown sugar.
 It has the nutritional benefits of the dried fruit, rather than just calorie-dense sugar.
 Date sugar doesn’t dissolve or melt well, so it’s use is somewhat limited.

 Looking up the nutrition information for Bob’s Red Mill date sugar, the nutrition facts table still states it contains 0% Daily Value for the listed vitamins and minerals, and 11 calories.
 Why?
-Because a serving size is 1tsp.
+Because a serving size is 1 tsp.
 If you ate ½ cup, it would likely contain more nutrients!
 In the small amounts that we should use sweeteners, the trace nutrients do not really add up to play a big part in our total diet.

 I also tried the coconut palm sugar and xylitol to sweeten lattes.
 They both were fine – added a bit of sweetness, mixed in well and left no aftertaste.
 I regularly use xylitol in my lattes if I’m using and unsweetened almond milk, to add a bit of sweetness.
 And I’ve noticed the sensitivity of my teeth to hot and cold has decreased!